Time-Varying Convex Optimization: A Contraction and Equilibrium Tracking Approach: Introduction

-Second, we consider natural transcriptions into contracting dynamics for three canonical strongly convex optimization problems (namely, (i) monotone inclusions, (ii) linear equality constrained problems, and (iii) composite minimization problems), and we make specific contributions for each transcription. \begin{enumerate} \item For monotone inclusion problems, we propose the novel \emph{forward-backward splitting dynamics}, a generalization of the projected dynamics studied in~\cite{XBG:03} and the proximal gradient dynamics studied in~\cite{SHM-MRJ:21}.
+Third, we consider natural transcriptions into contracting dynamics for three canonical strongly convex optimization problems (namely, (i) monotone inclusions, (ii) linear equality-constrained problems, and (iii) composite minimization), and we make specific contributions for each transcription. \begin{enumerate} \item For monotone inclusion problems, we consider the \emph{forward-backward splitting dynamics} which were first studied in~\cite{BA-HA:15}.
+These dynamics are a generalization of the projected dynamics studied in~\cite{XBG:03} and the proximal gradient dynamics studied in~\cite{SHM-MRJ:21}.
 In Theorem~\ref{thm:contractivity-forwardbackward}, we show that the forward-backward splitting dynamics are contracting, a stronger property than exponential stability as was shown in~\cite[Theorem~4]{XBG:03} and~\cite[Theorem~2]{SHM-MRJ:21} and show improved rates of exponential convergence in some special cases.

-\item For linear equality constrained problems, we study the primal-dual dynamics and prove their strong infinitesimal contractivity in Theorem~\ref{thm:primal-dual-contractivity}.
+\item For linear-equality constrained problems, we study the primal-dual dynamics and prove their strong infinitesimal contractivity in Theorem~\ref{thm:primal-dual-contractivity}.
 Compared to~\cite{HDN-TLV-KT-JJES:18}, we provide an explicit estimate on the rate of contraction and we show improved rates compared to both~\cite{GQ-NL:19,PCV-SJ-FB:19r}. \item For composite minimization, we adopt the proximal augmented Lagrangian approach from~\cite{NKD-SZK-MRJ:19}, first introduced in~\cite{MF:75}, and show that the primal-dual dynamics on the proximal augmented Lagrangian are contracting in Theorem~\ref{thm:contractivity-pal}.
 This result improves on the exponential convergence result from~\cite[Theorem~3]{NKD-SZK-MRJ:19} by allowing for a larger range of parameters.
 A related result is~\cite[Theorem~2]{GQ-NL:19}, which focuses specifically on inequality-constrained minimization problems.
-Theorem~\ref{thm:contractivity-pal} is a generalization of~\cite[Theorem~2]{GQ-NL:19} to more general composite minimization problems and provides a nonlinear program to estimate the sharpest possible contraction rate.
+Theorem~\ref{thm:contractivity-pal} is a generalization of~\cite[Theorem~2]{GQ-NL:19} to more general composite minimization problems and provides a nonlinear program to estimate the contraction rate.
 Moreover, to approximate the optimal value of the nonlinear program, we provide a strategy based on a bisection algorithm. \end{enumerate}